Forget everything you think you know about your clients.

 Time is Jack's nemesis.

 Jack spends too many hours in the office.
-He desperately wants to get his business to the point where he can escape for odd days to be with his family.
+He desperately wants to get his business to where he can escape for odd days to be with his family.

-Jack wants freedom.
+Jack wants time freedom.
 Freedom to travel.
 Freedom to pursue his lifelong love of photography.

 Marketing isn't Jack's strong suit.
 People are Jack's strength.

-If only he had a list of the marketing stuff he should be doing.
+If only he had a list of the marketing things he should be doing and in what order.
 Or a guide to point him in the right direction.
 He could execute most of the steps himself.